Mesa DUI Defense Attorneys

 Before we get into the consequences of DUI charges in Arizona and how to defend yourself against them, it helps to have a firm understanding of the local laws.
 Here’s a quick overview of Arizona’s DUI laws and how they may pertain to your situation.

-• While under the influence of intoxicating liquor, drugs, or a vapor-releasing substance containing a toxic substance, if the person is impaired to the slightest degree
+Driving or being physically in control of a vehicle while under the influence of intoxicating liquor, drugs, or any vapor-releasing substance containing toxic materials if one is impaired even mildly is illegal.

-• The driver has an alcohol concentration of 0.08 or more within two hours of driving or being in actual physical control of the vehicle
+Driver with an alcohol concentration of 0.08 or greater within two hours of driving or being physically in control of their vehicle; or commercial vehicle operators who possess an alcohol concentration of 0.04 or greater within four hours.

-Can you get a DUI in Arizona without actually driving?
+Can You Receive a DUI in Arizona Without Driving?

 Penalties for DUI convictions in Arizona